JuanWebDeveloper/Java-Exercises/README.md

 ## `Exercise Two`

 To the previous exercise, add console entry of two values and indicate if they are greater, lesser or equal.

+## `Exercise three`

+Make an app that calculates the area of a circle. the radius of the circle will be requested by keyboard.